stepotronic/logjamdispatcher/README.md

 # Logjam Dispatcher
-Basic client to dispatch log messages to logjam using ZeroMQ
+Basic client to dispatch log messages to logjam using ZeroMQ.